India gears up for independence anniversary with Bollywood war hero film | ExBulletin

 Activists in the Indian-administered part of Kashmir, India’s only Muslim-majority state, have been fighting Indian rule for more than three decades.
 Neighboring Pakistan, which controls the rest of Kashmir, denies Indian claims of stoking the revolt, saying it is only providing diplomatic and moral support.

-Two years ago this month, the government of Indian Prime Minister Narenda Modi deprived the Himalayan region of its autonomy.
+Two years ago this month, the government of Indian Prime Minister Narenda Modis deprived the Himalayan region of its autonomy.

 Director Vishnu Varadhan told Reuters the film is an opportunity to tell the story of a war that most of India’s younger generations do not know.

-Batra, has become a hero in India after newspapers and TV stations published articles describing how he called the base after capturing a crucial peak against all odds with a popular ad slogan of “the heart in wants more “.
+Batra, has become a hero in India after newspapers and TV stations published articles describing how he called the base after capturing a crucial peak against all odds with a slogan from a popular advertisement that the heart is in. wants more.

 It was part of a brief conflict in 1999 between India and Pakistan in the mountains above Kargil along the Line of Control, the de facto front line between them.